forestryio/forestry.io/hugo/content/blog/two-simple-solutions-for-publishing-scheduled-posts.md

 ## Statelessness is Next to Godliness

-Surely, you could use another dynamic CMS that doesn't have the same scheduling issues as WordPress.
-However, they all share the same problem: they need to react to _changes in state_.
+Static sites are inherently *stateless*.
+They can't respond to or even keep track of changes in state.
+The HTML payload delivered to a user can't make decisions based on what time it is, or where the user is located.
+Everbody gets the same page, all the time.

+This stateless nature makes our site very easy to understand and reason about.
 Our static site knows how to handle future posts by following a very simple algorithm during the build process:

-> If the post's publish date is right now or some time in the past, build it into the site.
-If not, leave it alone.
+> If the post's publish date is right now or some time in the past, build it into the site. <br />If not, leave it alone.

 We can conceive of a very simple procedure for publishing posts in the future by ensuring that we automatically run this build process, and handle the subsequent deployment, at a regular interval.